mickeradman/webshop/README.md

 <br>

-## Things I've realized after starting this projekt
+## Regrets

-* Should have started in Figma...
+* That I didn't start this projekt with a wireframe and a prototype...